danielharrell/open-eyes-lect-2017-18/Open.md

 say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative, but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes *were* open, even transparent.
+To use the word for our eyes may be figurative; but it captures how we seem to see through our eyes, to a whole world outside us---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but our way of being: the one underneath all the others;
+And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others;
-the one that explains why we use the word "open" with such scope, and as if it were already understood.
+the one that may explain why we use the word "open" with such scope, and as if it were already understood.

-Awareness might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we were aware of anything else.
-But negation here especially risks half-comprehension; for underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.
+Awareness might also explain why we define the word "open" through negation---if being open in awareness meant being *not* ourselves, so far as we were aware of anything else.
+But negation here seems especially to risk half-comprehension; for underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.

-In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning;
-and believes, without the blush of contradiction, that learning best happens among others; yet only happens in oneself.
-And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but instead face others at a table.
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
+And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but among others around a table, face-to-face.
-To ask about the meaning of "open", then, to ask about the meaning of this.
+To ask about the meaning of "open", then, is to ask about the meaning of this.
 The meaning of us.
 Just as we can ask, as we look at the cover of the St. John's viewbook, why the word "open" might be enough to introduce us.